-- 1. Regulatory authorities should establish comprehensive guidelines for the fair and Shariah-compliant distribution of zakat.
+- 1. Regulatory authorities from time to time should establish comprehensive guidelines for the fair and Shariah-compliant distribution of zakat.
 This should include robust monitoring and auditing protocols to ensure adherence to Shariah principles throughout the distribution process. - 2.
-Reallocating 3/8 of the zakat funds to businesses and taxpayers, while assigning 2/8 to individual payers exceeding an annual threshold of RM 50,000 for their independent distributions - a process known as wakalah distribution.
-Applications should be processed through the PPZ (Pusat Pungutan Zakat) with timely disbursement within two weeks in the form of checks.
-However, freehand distributions must comply with the regulations stipulated by Baitulmal and MAIWP (Majlis Agama Islam Wilayah Persekutuan) and should be documented for auditing purposes. - 3.
-This proposed system aims to reduce the bureaucratic complexities associated with the traditional distribution process.
-It's not confined solely to the Federal Territory and is open to all eligible applicants.
-Eligible recipients include the impoverished, new Muslim converts (Muallaf), and those in need of financial aid for legitimate causes. - 4.
+The practise of refunding for example 2/8, 3/8 and up to 4/8 of the paid zakat (to zakat authorities), exceeding a particular annual threshold such as RM 50,000 for their independent distributions - a process known as wakalah distribution can be considered to attract more zakat payers.
+This is because a part from getting income tax exemption, zakat payor can also distribute a portion of his zakat to his identified recipients.
+So far the practice is processed by a number of zakat centres.
+At PPZ (Zakat Collection Centre) of Wilayah Persekutuan, it is with timely disbursement within two weeks in the form of account transfer.
+However, freehand distributions must comply with the regulations stipulated by Baitulmal and MAIWP (Mailis Agama Islam Wilayah Persekutuan) and should be documented for auditing purposes. - 3.
 The distribution process, whether executed by individuals or companies, requires prior approval from the respective State Islamic Councils.
 Furthermore, strict adherence to Shariah requirements and guidelines is essential.
 There have been reported cases of misappropriation, where zakat funds were diverted for personal or unauthorized uses.
 Some banks have utilized zakat funds to resolve non-performing debts, neglecting the necessary guidelines.
 This may benefit the banks in managing bad debts, but it may lead to deliberate defaults by consumers.

-In an effort to realign zakat distribution with contemporary societal needs, a detailed study on classical figh distribution principles is proposed.
-This involves adjusting the allocation criteria based on current social and financial requirements, such as aiding impoverished recipients with limited financial literacy or those potentially engaging in activities against Shariah principles.
-Therefore, distributing zakat funds in the form of educational courses, skill-building workshops, motivational training, and religious studies is seriously considered as a suitable form of allocation.
+In an effort to realign zakat distribution with contemporary societal needs, a detailed study on comparative classical figh opinions on the proposed distribution means is necessary.
+This involves adjusting the allocation criteria based on current social and financial requirements, such as aiding impoverished recipients with limited financial literacy, engaging the recipients who have been involved in anti social activities with a breakthrough solutions.
+Therefore, distributing zakat funds in